-- 1. Students must submit a transfer application to the registrar's office within 30 days of the start date of the next course of the new program. - 2.
-Students may not transfer into a new program within a semester. - 3.
-Transfers will only be granted for students to begin at the start of a new semester. - 4.
-Students must meet the eligibility requirements of the program they are requesting to transfer. - 5.
-The program director will review these requirements the student wishes to transfer to. - 6.
-A contract addendum must be completed and signed by the student before the start of the new program. - 7.
-Students must receive a recalculation of financial aid obligations and eligibility before starting the new program, if applicable. - 8.
-Transfer fee of \$300: This fee will be charged to the students who request to transfer from one program to another.
-This fee must be paid at the time of completing the application for program transfer.
+- 1. Students must submit a transfer application to the registrar's office before the end of the current term. - 2.
+A \$300 transfer fee must be paid at the time of transfer program application submission.

+- 3. Students may not transfer into a new program within a semester. - 4.
+Transfers will only be granted for students to begin at the start of a new semester. - 5.
+Students must meet the eligibility requirements of the program they are requesting to transfer. - 6.
+The Program Director or Director of Education will review and discuss new program requirements and transferability with the students. - 7.
+Students may transfer eligible courses that are consistent between Med College programs. - 7.
+A contract addendum must be completed and signed by the student before the start of the new program. - 8.
+Students must receive a recalculation of financial aid obligations and eligibility before starting the new program, if applicable.